SamuelTallet/SketchUp-Material-Browser-Plugin/docs/README.md

 1. Open a model containing some of your materials.
 2. Access SketchUp "Materials" tray.
-3. Right-click on one of your materials then select "Save as".
+3. Right-click on one of your materials then select "Save As".
 4. Select a folder or subfolder to save this one as a *.skm* file.
 5. Repeat previous steps with all your materials.
 6. In Material Browser, click on "SKM folder" icon at left.